af558/Kent-Maps-Online-Draft/README.md

 ## 'Doodlebugs' -The V2 Rocket

  Thanks to new technological advancements and breakthroughs the Germans had recently developed a new weapon.
 The impact this new ‘revenge weapon’ (Vergeltungswaffen) used by the Germans towards the end of WW2: the V-1 flying bomb, also known as the doodlebug.
 Nicknamed because of its erratic movement and the buzzing noise which signalled its arrival overhead, the doodlebug was a jet engined flying bomb.
 The heavy bombing of Kent with 2,400 doodlebugs in the Summer of 1944 would lead to this period being known retrospectively as ‘Doodlebug Summer’.

+       "I remember them very clearly.
+They made a sound like a lorry engine going very fast.
+They kept flying until they ran out of fuel.
+Then they simply fell to the ground and exploded.
+Whenever we heard a doodlebug everyone looked up and followed it with their eyes until it had gone over past where we were standing.
+If the engine stopped before it got to us that was the time to worry!
+Sometimes a doodlebug dropped to earth immediately and sometimes it would continue to glide, gradually losing height.
+Very scary!"
+2

 <param ve-image label="V2 rocket"